aksel-blaise/garymorph/analysis/linear-metrics.md

 The traditional linear measures of maximum length, width, and thickness were combined with stem length and stem width for this study.
-These variables represent the standard suite of metrics used to characterise Gary points in previous studies, and also providing those data needed to examine whether specimens included in this study may transcend the threshold between dart and arrow points (Hildebrandt and King 2012).
+These variables represent the standard suite of metrics used to characterise Gary points in previous studies, and provide those data needed to examine whether specimens included in this study may transcend the threshold between dart and arrow points (Hildebrandt and King 2012).